nikhiltikle/Q_Rate_FE_Task/README.md

 # Q-Rate Learning Web

 This application has a feature to list down all the available courses and relative lessions.
+You can see a live demo [here]()

 ## Features